Chart Color Schemes

 Population growth drivers in Bennett Springs are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on ABS population updates and AreaSearch validation, Bennett Springs statistical area's population is estimated at around 7,662 as of Nov 2025.
-This reflects an increase of 1,733 people since the 2021 Census, which reported a population of 5,929.
-The change was inferred from AreaSearch's estimate of 7,573 residents following examination of ABS ERP data release in June 2024 and additional validated new addresses since the Census date.
-This level equates to a density ratio of 1,794 persons per square kilometer.
-Bennett Springs' growth rate of 29.2% since the 2021 census exceeded the national average of 9.7%.
-Population growth was primarily driven by interstate migration contributing approximately 43.0% of overall population gains.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Bennett Springs' population is estimated at around 7675 as of Feb 2026.
+This reflects an increase of 1746 people (29.4%) since the 2021 Census, which reported a population of 5929 people.
+The change is inferred from the resident population of 7573, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 381 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1797 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Bennett Springs' 29.4% growth since the 2021 census exceeded the national average (9.9%), along with the state, marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by interstate migration that contributed approximately 43.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, AreaSearch uses ABS Greater Capital Region projections released in 2023 based on 2022 data.
-Future population trends project an above median growth for the Bennett Springs (SA2), expecting it to grow by 1,710 persons to 2041, reflecting a gain of 14.9% over 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+As we examine future population trends, an above median population growth of Australian statistical areas is projected, with the suburb expected to grow by 1728 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 15.0% in total over the 17 years.

 Frequently Asked Questions - Population